w3c/geolocation/README.md

 - `.getCurrentPosition(successCallback, [errorCallback, options])` - "one shot" position request
 - `.watchPosition(successCallback, [errorCallback, options])` - Watch a position and get notified of any changes.
-- `.clearWatch()` - allows you to stop watching for location changes.
+- `.clearWatch(someId)` - allows you to stop watching for location changes.

 ### .getCurrentPosition() method